White River, Ontario

-White River is a township located in Northern Ontario, Canada, along Highway 17 of the Trans-Canada Highway.
-It was originally a rail town on the Canadian Pacific Railway in 1885.
+White River is a township located in Northeastern Ontario, Canada, at the western end of the District of Algoma.
+It sits along the namesake White River and the junction of Highway 17 of the Trans-Canada Highway, and Highway 631.
+It was originally a railway town on the Canadian Pacific Railway in 1885, and is still served by a passenger rail service to Sudbury, the Budd Car managed by Via Rail.

-Its main employers are Albert Bazzoni Ltd., A&W Restaurant, Tri Timber, NCCP, CP Rail, Home Hardware, and Primary Power.
+Its main employers include White River Forest Products (a softwood lumber mill), Albert Bazzoni Ltd., A&W Restaurant, Tri Timber, NCCP, CP Rail, Home Hardware, and Primary Power.

 History

 In the early 1880s, White River started as a workcamp along the Canadian Pacific Railway, then under construction, but grew into a town when this site was selected by William Van Horne as the railway's divisional point.
 By 1886, it had a station house, fine hotels and an ice house.
 A stockyard to feed and water the livestock that regularly traveled through was also added.
 Its population grew from 10 families in 1886 to 42 families in 1906.

 In 1961, Highway 17 reached White River, making it accessible by car.
 This brought new industries and businesses, particularly tourism-related, to the town, ending its existence as an exclusive railway town.
 In the 1970s, Abitibi-Price established a lumber mill, which was purchased by Domtar Forest Products in 1984 and closed in July 2007.
 In 2013, the Domtar assets were purchased by the Township of White River and the Netmizaaggamig Nishnaabeg (Pic Mobert First Nation) along with private partners.
 The mill was then reopened, with significant investment in new equipment, as White River Forest Products LP.